To put it simply, the best trees for bees are ones that are native to your area.

 It depends on the type of dogwood tree.

-For example, Red Osier Dogwoods are popular amongst honey bees.
-Flowering dogwoods (Cornus Florida) are also great pollen sources for honey bees.
+For example, Red Osier Dogwoods are popular with honey bees, and flowering dogwoods (Cornus Florida) are also great pollen sources for them.

 —> Go back to the FAQs on bee trees